Welcome Message & Interactions

 The Welcome Message consists of:

-• Setting the welcome message to initiate the conversation with the chatbot.
+2. Define each welcome message component according to the interactive message option chosen to initiate the conversation with the chatbot.

 • Specify where the user will be redirected once they select the desired option from the menu.